Rakshithkakathkar/netflix-gpt/README.md

 - Secondary Container with movie list and cards
 - Custom hook for popular, upcoming, trending and top rated movies
 - GPT search feature
+- Add localization for GPT search page
+- Add openAi intergration
+- Get movie details from tmdb for the suggestions
+- Show the movie cards using movieCards component

 # Features